Plum Orchard

 Designed by Peabody and Stearns for George Lauder Carnegie, a son of Thomas M. Carnegie and named after his uncle, Scottish industrialist George Lauder, it was formally dedicated on October 6, 1898.
 Peabody and Stearns also designed various additions to the mansion in the several following years, probably in 1906.

-After George Lauder Carnegie died, his widow, Margaret Copley Thaw, remarried and moved to Lake Naivasha, Kenya (on the continent of Africa).
+After George Lauder Carnegie died, his widow, Margaret Copley Thaw, remarried and moved to Lake Naivasha, Kenya.
 Most of the original furnishings were sold, and furniture from Dungeness was brought in to furnish the house.
 The house was then occupied by the Johnston family, from Nancy Trovillo Carnegie Heaver/Johnston's branch of the family.

 The estate is now part of Cumberland Island National Seashore.

-The mansion includes a rare squash tennis court.
+The mansion also includes a rare squash tennis court.